LogLM: From Task-based to Instruction-based Automated Log Analysis: Experiment

 \subsubsection{Result}

 As shown in Fig.~\ref{ablation_exp}, the average performance for both tasks consistently declines when instruction pairs from other tasks and domains are excluded.
 Since the aim of instruction tuning is to train the model to generate human-preferred responses to user instructions, incorporating diverse instruction pairs from various tasks and domains enhances the model's alignment with human preferences.
 Rather than merely fitting on task labels from a specific domain, the model is trained to leverage its pre-existing knowledge and inference capabilities to address a wide range of log-related problems, thereby developing a robust and comprehensive log analysis capability while reducing dependency on in-domain task data.
-This result also suggests the potential for continuous learning in LogLM when deployed in complex real-world systems, as it benefits from the continual emergence of new logs and tasks.
+This suggests LogLM's potential to benefit from the continual emergence of new logs and tasks in real-world systems.